 Testsigma can be used to automate the testing of web applications on real devices and browsers as presented in this article.
 A detailed tutorial to outline how to test mobile web applications using Testsigma is here.

-“As a rule, software systems do not work well until they have been used, and have failed repeatedly, in real applications.”— Dave Parnas It is important for us to do our web testing on real devices and browsers as emulators and simulators do not give the real picture.
-Today, when working in CI/CD models for continuous delivery, we want continuous testing to be faster, high-quality, automated, monitored, and managed.
+“As a rule, software systems do not work well until they have been used, and have failed repeatedly, in real applications.”— Dave Parnas we need to do our web testing on real devices and browsers as emulators and simulators do not give the real picture.
+Today, when working in CI/CD models for continuous delivery, we want continuous testing to be faster, more high-quality, automated, monitored, and managed.

 Therefore, relying on cloud-based continuous testing automation tools for cross-browser testing, like Testsigma makes sense.
-Testsigma is driven by AI to ease the whole testing process by managing the test cases automatically.
-Hence, human focus and attention can be used on making better decisions and testing strategies.
+AI drives Testsigma to ease the whole testing process by managing the test cases automatically.
+Hence, human focus and attention can be used to make better decisions and test strategies.

-It has a robust reporting and feedback system which makes it the apt choice for CI/CD-based development.
+It has a robust reporting and feedback system, making it the apt choice for CI/CD-based development.
 It provides a unified platform to keep everyone on the same page and reduces redundancies.

 Learn More – How to Automate with Devices on Cloud